GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 ### Conditional line-of-code breakpoints {: #conditional-loc }

-Use a conditional line-of-code breakpoint when you know the exact region of code that you need to investigate, but you want to pause only when some other condition is true.
-This can help you catch edge cases with variables.
+Use a conditional line-of-code breakpoint when you want to stop the execution but only when some condition is true.

+Such breakpoints are useful when you want to skip breaks that are irrelevant to your case, especially in a loop.

 To set a conditional line-of-code breakpoint: